hxkhan/evie/README.md

 # The Evie Programming Language

 Evie is a dynamically typed programming language written in Go.
 The goal is to provide Go developers with a blazingly fast embeddable scripting language that does *not* depend on CGO.
+Preliminary micro-benchmarks show Evie to be faster than PUC [Lua 5.4.2](https://lua.org/)  and also Google's [V8 Ignition](https://v8.dev/docs/ignition) JavaScript interpreter.
+See [here](#benchmarks).

 #### Here is some example code from [examples/fib.ev](./examples/fib.ev)
 <a href="./examples/fib.ev">